lukasmartinelli/osm-noise-pollution/README.md

 | `sporty=[baseball,soccer,..]` | `40m` | `60m`  | `80m`

 These values are implemented in the vector tile data source in `src/vector-datasource/data.yml`.

+## Develop

+We use the Docker Compose based workflow we developed at [osm2vectortiles](https://github.com/osm2vectortiles/osm2vectortiles) to create an ETL workflow to get data in and out of PostGIS.
+The Mapbox GL stylesheet used for the map can be found in `src/mapbox-gl/style.json`.

 ### Get Started